The Missing Cross to Purity

 and so worship him in the spirit and in the truth;

-and this is the standing universal worship, that Christ the second Adam,
+and this is the standing universal worship, which Christ the second Adam,

 the Lord from heaven, the spiritual man,

-set up above sixteen hundred years since, John 4.
+set up more than sixteen hundred years ago,

 when he denied the mountain worship, where Jacob's well was,